 - Normal rehydration can be achieved in the vast majority of individuals by eating and drinking normal beverages, such as sports drinks and water.

 - Various sports and athletic organizations, such as the American College of Sports Medicine (ACSM), the National Athletic Trainers’ Association (NATA), and others, have informative resources to educate on best practices for fluid replacement in athletes.

 WHEN IS A TUE NOT REQUIRED FOR AN IV INFUSION?

-- If the athlete has an acute medical condition where an IV line was essential for treatment in a hospital treatment, surgical procedure, or clinical diagnostic investigation.
+- If the athlete has an acute medical condition where an IV line was essential for hospital treatment, surgical procedure, or clinical diagnostic investigation.
 Examples would be a severely dehydrated athlete with signs of circulatory compromise, an IV line during a surgical procedure, or an IV line in the antibiotic treatment of an acute infection.